Schoolies week: Official Schoolies events

+Commercial enterprises

+In 1992, Sports Break Travel Pty Ltd trademarked the word "Schoolies".
+In 1995, they brought a Federal Court case against P&O Holidays for using the word in its brochures and magazines.
+P&O denied they had infringed the trademark, and brought a counter-claim asking for it to be expunged from the trademark register.
+In 2000, Justice James Burchett ruled in favour of P&O, saying the word was established in colloquial usage by the early 1980s and therefore "should not be the unique preserve of one trader".
+In 2005, the Australian Competition and Consumer Commission accepted an enforceable undertaking from Break Free Holidays that it would no longer threaten legal proceedings against others who use the word.

+The website Schoolies.com, despite sometimes being called the "official Schoolies website," is an accommodation and booking service operated by private company Group Travel Manager.
+Former AFL footballer, Matt Lloyd has been its CEO since 1996.
+The company provides photo IDs and security patrols, organises parties and partners with Red Frogs in some locations, providing free accommodation to volunteers.
+In 2019, the company promoted a partnership with dating app Tinder, a plan that was discontinued after receiving backlash from parents and the media.
+The company also received criticism in 2020 for giving credit vouchers rather than refunds to students who had to cancel trips due to the pandemic.

+In 2008, Jot Lynas, Steve Pirie, and Bryan Scott cofounded Unleashed Travel, a company specialising in overseas destinations aimed at schoolies.
+The first year, they chartered a resort in Fiji and had 400 school leavers book in.
+By 2011, the company was named one of Business Review Weeklys 100 fastest growing startups with a turnover of AUD$6 million.
+They provide security, airport transfers, and ban duty free alcohol.
+In 2020, the company received criticism for postponing rather than cancelling its trips due to the pandemic, therefore not providing refunds on deposits.

 Toolies and foolies

 Popular schoolies' (or leavers') venues are often attended by people well past school age, labelled by the media as "toolies" or "droolies".
 Toolies are associated with the targeting of drunk teenagers for sex, and are also frequently involved in disturbances taking place during the celebrations.
 Because of this, toolies are a major topic of media scrutiny during Schoolies week.
 The term also includes early school leavers who are in apprenticeship training but join in the schoolies celebrations.

 Another group that have some presence at Schoolies week celebrations are those known as "foolies" or "pre-schoolies".
 These are adolescents who have not yet left school but still partake in activities during Schoolies week.
 Many organised events during Schoolies week, such as concerts, only admit those who are school leavers.
 On the Gold Coast in particular, Schoolies are often given wristbands as a form of identification.